MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 ## Enterprise WDK for Windows 10, version 1709 (EWDK)

 The EWDK is a standalone self-contained command-line environment for building drivers.
-It includes the Visual Studio Build Tools, the SDK, and the WDK.
+The EWDK includes the Visual Studio Build Tools, the SDK, and the WDK.
 There are two versions available:

 ### EWDK with Visual Studio Build Tools 15.4 (Recommended)